There are 16 windmills across the island of Mykonos. Photo: Hongbin / Unsplash

 Every room at Anandes Hotel has a private balcony, plunge pool or overspill pool overlooking the Aegean sea.
 Photo: Anandes Hotel Mykonos

 One of the newest, and the only five-star destination within Old Town (also known as chora in Greek) is Anandes Hotel.
-Slightly further out, there is five-star Santa Marina, a Luxury Collection Resort, which has its own private beach close to Ornos beach.
+Slightly further out, there is five-star Santa Marina, a Luxury Collection Resort, which has a private beach close to Ornos.
 Overlooking the same bay is Once in Mykonos, an adults-only hotel that has swim-up rooms and floating sun beds for ultimate post-party recovery.

-Cali Mykonos, meanwhile, is removed from the bustle of town at the secluded beach of Kalafati.
-Boasting its own beach, it also has a private helipad, plus yacht charters perfect for island hopping between nearby Delos and Naxos.
+Elsewhere, Cali Mykonos is removed from the bustle of town, located as it is at the secluded beach of Kalafati.
+Boasting its own beach, it also has a private helipad, plus yacht charters perfect for island-hopping between nearby Delos and Naxos.

 Where to eat